socketsupply/components/docs/src/docs/csp.md

-# 8. CSP
+# 9. CSP

 `CSP` stands for `Content Security Policy`.
 It's important to add one of these to your app or website if you do anything beyond pure html.
 [This][0] is a good introduction to `CSP`s if you're not already familiar with how they work.

-This is an example policy, it's quite libral, in a real app you would want these rules to be more specific.
+This is an example policy, it's quite liberal, in a real app you would want these rules to be more specific.

 ```html